microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/provisioningobjectsummary-list.md

 ## Optional query parameters

-This method supports the following OData query parameter to help customize the response.
+This method supports the following OData query parameters to help customize the response.
 Note that the filters are all case sensitive except for status.

 |Name     |Description                            |Example|
 |:--------------------|----------------|------------------------------------------------------------------------|